-- Provide a copy of this policy and a copy of Act 470 of 2023, codified at Ark.
-Code Ann. § 6-62-1401 et seq. - Explain the process for filing a formal complaint and provide a copy of the Sexual Harassment Complaint Form on which the complainant may, if he or she agrees to disclose the information, provide details regarding the allegation, including the name of the accused individual and the date, location, and general nature of the alleged violation of policy - Explain avenues for resolution, including informal and formal - Explain the steps involved in an investigation and hearing under this policy - Discuss confidentiality standards and concerns - Refer to law enforcement, counseling, medical, academic or other resources, as appropriate - Discuss, as appropriate, possible supportive measures, which are available with or without the filing of a formal complaint
+- Provide a copy of this policy and a copy of Arkansas Student Due Process and Protection Act, codified at Ark.
+Code Ann. § 6-60-1401 et seq. - Explain the process for filing a formal complaint and provide a copy of the Sexual Harassment Complaint Form on which the complainant may, if he or she agrees to disclose the information, provide details regarding the allegation, including the name of the accused individual and the date, location, and general nature of the alleged violation of policy - Explain avenues for resolution, including informal and formal - Explain the steps involved in an investigation and hearing under this policy - Discuss confidentiality standards and concerns - Refer to law enforcement, counseling, medical, academic or other resources, as appropriate - Discuss, as appropriate, possible supportive measures, which are available with or without the filing of a formal complaint